-Starting out Leaving school can be an exciting time with many opportunities and possibilities ahead of you.
+4 CALL: 0818 07 4000 Starting out Leaving school can be an exciting time with many opportunities and possibilities ahead of you.
 In this guide we look at some of your options for further education and training.
 We also briefly look at what you need to know when starting work for the first time and the supports available if you are unemployed.
 Personal Public Service number You should check that you have a Personal Public Service (PPS) number.
-This is a unique number that you use to access public services, including social welfare, tax, education and health services.
+This is a unique number that you use to access public services in Ireland, including social welfare, tax, education and health services.
 If you do not know your PPS number, contact your Intreo Centre or local Social Welfare Branch Office and the staff there can find your number for you.
 Public Services Card You need a Public Services Card (PSC) to access social welfare and certain other government services.
-To get a PSC, you need to make an appointment at a PSC Registration Centre (Intreo Centre or Social Welfare Branch Office) to prove your identity.
+To get your PSC, you need to make an appointment at a PSC Registration Centre (Intreo Centre or Social Welfare Branch Office) to prove your identity.
 Once you have your PSC, you can also create a verified MyGovID account.
 MyGovID allows you to access a range of public services online.
+Managing your money The Money Advice and Budgeting Service (MABS) provides advice on planning a weekly budget.
+You can find useful information on the MABS website, mabs.ie, or you can call the MABS helpline on 0818 07 2000 to speak with an adviser.

 Renting a place to live If you plan to live away from home, work out how much you can afford for rent.
 Don't forget to allow for bills like electricity and heating and to budget for food and other expenses.
 Tenants have certain rights.
 For example, you are entitled to minimum standards of accommodation and a rent book.
 You also have obligations as a tenant, such as paying your rent on time and keeping the property in good order.
 Threshold provides information about what you should know before you sign a lease.
-Its advice centres can help if you need advice about your rights and obligations as a tenant.
-See threshold.ie for contact details and opening hours.
-Your tenancy must be registered with the Residential Tenancies Board (RTB).
+It can help if you need advice about your rights and obligations as a tenant.
+See threshold.ie for their contact details and opening hours.
+Your landlord must register your tenancy every year with the Residential Tenancies Board (RTB).
 The RTB also provides a service to help resolve disputes between landlords and tenants.
 You can contact the RTB to ask questions you have about your rent and tenancy.
-Register to vote Once you are 18, you can register to vote in all elections and referenda.
-Application forms are available on checktheregister.ie or from all local authorities, post offices and public libraries.
+Register to vote When you turn 18, you can register to vote in all elections and referenda.
+You can register to vote online at checktheregister.ie or by filling in an application form.
+Application forms are available from all local authorities, post offices and public libraries.
 You should return the completed form to your local authority.
-Managing your money The Money Advice and Budgeting Service (MABS) provides advice on planning a weekly budget.
-You can find useful information on the MABS website, mabs.ie, or you can call the MABS helpline on 0818 07 2000 to speak with an adviser.
-Call 0818 07 4000Visit citizensinformation.ie To vote get application forms on checktheregister.ie